Solstice245/m3studio/README.md

 - Material layers can be referenced by multiple materials.

 #### M3 Materials
 - Lists the M3 materials of the M3 model.
-The material type is listed on the right side of each item.
+The material type is displayed on the right side of each list item.
 - Layer slots are listed, with the option to assign an existing layer, create a new one, or duplicate the layer currently in the slot, if applicable.
 - Materials are assigned to meshes via the M3 Properties panel when a mesh object is selected.